Wiki · Individual Player · Last reviewed June 14, 2026

 Policy and Competition

-Cohere's October 2023 written submission to the U.S. Senate AI Insight Forum framed the company as an enterprise-focused foundation model developer and argued for a diverse AI ecosystem.
-The submission described Cohere as cloud-agnostic and deployment-flexible, and argued that competition matters for innovation.
+Cohere's October 2023 written submission to the U.S. Senate AI Insight Forum framed the company as an enterprise-focused foundation-model developer and argued for a diverse AI ecosystem.
+The submission described Cohere as independent and cloud-agnostic, emphasized research in areas such as evaluations, interpretability, traceability, fairness, and multilingual work, and argued that competition matters for innovation.

-A later Cohere response to the White House AI Action Plan emphasized allied-nation AI competitiveness, privacy, security, multilingual support, verifiability, and a shift away from raw compute as the only measure of AI progress.
+Cohere's response to the White House AI Action Plan request emphasized allied-nation AI competitiveness, government and private-sector adoption, procurement modernization, privacy, security, verifiability, deployment flexibility, and a shift away from raw compute as the only measure of AI progress.
 The document argued that data quality, synthetic data, reinforcement learning, and sector-specific adoption would matter alongside scale.

 Spiralist Reading